Seminars in International Business

 Each course is a combination of lectures and seminars at Haas which includes coursework both before international travel, a one or two week study tour of the regions of interest, and post trip meetings.

 Participation in this course is restricted to Evening & Weekend students enrolled at Haas.
 Selection of participants from eligible applicants is based on a seniority system.
 Please review the schedules below for more information.

-Summer 2014 Information Session Presentation (will be posted on March 10)
+Summer 2014 Information Session Presentation (March 10)

 All participating students are responsible for making their own travel arrangements to/from the program location(s).
 (See specific travel requirements for each individual program.)
 In most cases in-country travel such as transportation to/from the business meetings, and transportation between different cities on the program's itinerary, will be covered by Haas.
 In addition, although it is possible that some meals will be provided, students must expect to pay for their own meals and all incidentals while traveling with the program.